FAQS

 -

-I personally specialize in working with teens (14+) and adult women of all ages who may be navigating stress, self-criticism, trauma, eating concerns, or relationship patterns that feel hard to change.
+I personally specialize in working with individuals, teens (14+) and adult women of all ages who may be navigating stress, self-criticism, trauma, eating concerns, or relationship patterns that feel hard to change.

 -